Subhadip-1/adversarial_primal_dual_tomography/README.md

 # adversarial_primal_dual_tomography
 This repo contains a simple pytorch implementation of the adversarially learned primal-dual (ALPD) method for inverse problems, with applications to  CT reconstruction.
+See the paper at https://arxiv.org/abs/2103.16151 for a detailed explanation of the algorithm.

 Follow the steps below to run the code:

 * Get the phantoms: `https://drive.google.com/drive/folders/1SHN-yti3MgLmmW_l0agZRzMVtp0kx6dD?usp=sharing`
 * Create a conda environment with correct dependencies: `conda env create -f environment.yml`